 Lots of Love Farm

-Lots of Love Farm is a farm animal and horse rescue located in Williamstown that also offers private tours, a petting zoo and pony rides.
+This farm animal and horse rescue offers private tours, a petting zoo and pony rides.
 Visitors are encouraged to interact and bond with the over 175 animals who reside at the farm.
-The farm is open to guests Thursday through Sunday, with walk-ins available between 12 pm and 3 pm.
-Tours between 10 am and 12 pm are appointment only.
+The farm is open to guests Thursdays and Saturdays from 10 am – 3pm, and Sundays from 11 am – 2 pm.

 Sitting Pretty Farm